TO THE OFFICIAL WEBSITE

 2012 saw the festival turn a corner… We are no longer holding a harmonica contest, for which there had been fewer contestants each year for some time.
 Instead, we are featuring great harmonica players and other fine musicians in multiple performances, as well as the ever-popular “Crowd Pleaser” competition, on the outdoor stage.

-There will be four Crowd Pleaser contests this year: two Youth-only segments on Friday and Saturday afternoons (17 and under), and the regular Adult contests Friday evening and Saturday night (all with limited performance slots available – first come, first served).
-All types of performers may sign up (at set times, behind the stage) for the 10-minute sets.
-(Performances going over the 10-minute limit will be disqualified from the contest, so prepare well!)
+Watch for our updated-for-2016 events schedule next year to see when the Crowd Pleaser event will be.
+(It has limited performance slots available, first come, first served – on Friday and/or Saturday evening).
+All types of performers may sign up (at set times, behind the stage) for the sets.
+(Performances going over the time limit will be disqualified from the contest, so prepare well!)
 Groups, duets, or solos, it’s all good – it just has to be live.
-It’s free to participate – and the winner from each contest will be awarded a $100 prize!
-Winners will be announced on Sunday morning (and on the website thereafter, for those of you leaving town early).
+It’s free to participate – and the winner will be awarded an excellent prize.
+The winning entry will be announced 30 minutes after the contest ends (and on the website, after the festival weekend is but a wonderful memory).

 Crowd Pleaser winners are, as ever, determined by votes cast by the audience of the day.
 To vote for your favorite performer/s, purchase tickets from the folks behind the stage or staff walking through the crowd… and place the tickets in the can that corresponds with the performer’s number.

-See the Events page for estimated Crowd Pleaser sign-up times (first come, first served) and posting of times for performances that day (determined by a random drawing).
-And check back closer to the event, as changes will be inevitably be made (maybe even because of your suggestions?).
+See the Events page for the estimated contest sign-up time (first come, first served) and posting of times for performances that day (determined by a random drawing).
+And check back closer to the event, as changes may be made (maybe even because of your suggestions?).

-ALSO, there will be an all-new “walking music parade” to get the fun off to a good start on Friday and Saturday mornings at 10:00 – and anyone can join in (so please do!).
+ALSO, we instituted a totally iconoclastic “walking music parade” to get the fun off to a good start on Friday and Saturday mornings at 10:00 – and anyone can join in (so please do!).
 The parades will end in jam sessions on the stage for those who want to “step up” and keep playing.

 - Stellar Tide